Jesus used hyperbole to teach us why Christians shouldn’t judge others. So what is the world getting wrong when it reminds us of this verse?

 Jesus used an absurd, almost comical analogy here to show us why Christians shouldn’t judge others.

-Imagine straining to see a small speck in someone else’s eye, leaning in close, trying to remove it.
+Imagine straining to see a small speck in someone else’s eye, leaning in close, trying to remove it?
 Every time you tilt your head to get a better look, you smack the other person upside their head with the huge stick of wood lodged in your own eye.

 As the saying goes, it would be funny if it weren’t so sad.
+When we read this we understand that Christians shouldn’t judge others, because when we do, we are doing incredible harm to them.

-Christians Have No Right to Judge Others
+Christians Shouldn’t Judge Others

 We need to remember that as disciples living our faith openly, we are to love everyone – fellow disciples, our neighbors, even our enemies (Galatians 5:14).